samAricha/Organiks1_KMP_Server/README.md

   - contains all the shared code between the platforms
 - android:
   - contains the android app
-- ios:
-  - contains the ios app
 - desktop:
   - contains the desktop app
+  - - server:
+  - contains the backend ktor app

 ## Built with
 - [Kotlin Multiplatform](https://kotlinlang.org/docs/multiplatform.html) - The Kotlin Multiplatform technology is designed to simplify the development of cross-platform projects.